jenkinsci/ecutest-plugin/README.md

 <img src="docs/images/platform_logo.png" align="right" alt="Automotive DevOps Platform">

 **ECU-TEST Jenkins Plugin** project is part of the [Automotive DevOps Platform](https://www.tracetronic.com/products/automotive-devops-platform/) by TraceTronic.
-With the **Automotive DevOps Platform**, we go from the big picture to the details and unite all phases of vehicle software testing – from planning the test scopes to summarizing the test results.<br>At the same time, continuous monitoring across all test phases always provides an overview of all activities – even with several thousand test executions per day and in different test environments.
+With the **Automotive DevOps Platform**, we go from the big picture to the details and unite all phases of vehicle software testing – from planning the test scopes to summarizing the test results.
+At the same time, continuous monitoring across all test phases always provides an overview of all activities – even with several thousand test executions per day and in different test environments.

 Please consider other open-source automation solutions by [TraceTronic](https://github.com/tracetronic?type=source), especially [Jenkins Library](https://github.com/tracetronic/jenkins-library) and [CX Templates](https://github.com/tracetronic/cx-templates).